 I believe young children are special and unique individuals that learn in a variety of ways.
 In my experiences, children learn best through interactions with adults, peers, and the environment.
 My teaching techniques are rooted in social learning experiences.

 Classroom instruction geared towards children's interests creates a motivated learning environment.
 I believe in giving children opportunities to take control of their own learning.
 As a teacher I interact, listen, question, and support children as they learn.

-I currently live in Slippery Rock, Pennsylvania with my husband Ned and our two children Ella and Peyton.
+I currently live in Slippery Rock, Pennsylvania with my husband Ned and our three children Ella, Peyton, and Harper.
 I enjoy reading, the beach, the Steelers, and spending time with my family.

 I received my bachelors of Arts Degree in Elementary Education from Westminster College.
 Since then I’ve gained experiences working in a variety of early childhood positions.
 These experiences have allowed me to continue to grow as an educator in supporting all the different needs of the students.
 I have been rewarded over the past few years working alongside those at the Westminster Preschool Lab.
 I have been provided with the opportunity to work as a daily substitute and long-term substitute here which have enhanced and broadened my preschool teaching background.

 I believe that it is important to show children from a young age that they are valued, and they are in a caring environment.
 Creating a classroom environment where students have hands-on, real world experiences is important.
 When developing lessons, I keep in mind the holistic approach to learning to engage the child in a social, emotional, physical, and intellectual senses.